 Apodemia mormo Coast Range segregate

 This beautiful metalmark flies in the late summer and into autumn using Eriogonum nudum var indictum in the Coast Ranges.
-What really sets this one apart for me is its tendency to look like the endangered subspecies langei, which is known only from the Antioch Dunes in the Bay Area.
+What really sets this one apart is its tendency to look like the endangered subspecies langei, best known from the Antioch Dunes in the Bay Area.
 Add this to the list of interesting single-brooded, fall-flying mormo that use a late-blooming buckwheat.
 It's difficult to put a name to these at this point (Ken Davenport has it as a "near mormo" segregate, which makes sense to me).
 Its appearance and choice of host plant may suggest it deserves a name that helps underscore its distinctiveness.
-DNA studies have shown it is not the same entity as langei.
-As I've said elsewhere, it helps to think of the life-cycle (broodedness, larval development times, egg size, even where on the plant an egg is laid) and the host plant species in addition to appearance when thinking about these butterflies.
-Sometimes the names do more to obscure than to enlighten.
-DNA testing is confirming that the situation in California is very complex.
-Taxonomic determinations made largely on the basis of appearance aren't holding up well in light of the DNA results.
-Stay tuned.
+But the bigger picture is only beginning to come into focus, and taxonomic determinations made largely on the basis of appearance aren't holding up well in light of the DNA results.
+Some believe langei itself may not prove to be any more distinct an entity than many other populations, including, perhaps, this one.